School of Professional and Continuing Studies

 The Community Partnership Project Seminar Series links research and practice and promotes the sharing of information and ideas on issues that impact the St. Louis region.
 These seminars are sponsored by the Community Partnership Project at UMSL, working in cooperation with University of Missouri Extension.

 As local housing markets slowly lurch back to normality, community leaders are looking for strategies that have been successful in stabalizing and redeveloping neighborhoods.
 What are the key roles that political and public officials and private investors play in the process?
 How can strategies incorporate local market conditions and the vision of neighborhood actors and officials?
-Join us for this panel discussion exploring efforts in Benton Park and the West End, and lessons for future revitalization efforts.
+The below panel and participants focused on efforts in Benton Park and the West End, and lessons for future revitalization efforts.

 This panel discussion explored the state of neighborhoods and community development in St. Louis City and St. Louis County.
 Questions discuessed included: What neighborhoods have retained or increased their value and what neighborhoods have declined?
 What regional trends support the renewal of urban neighborhoods and what trends undermine revitalization?
 What can local activists and community developers do in the face of these larger trends?